2nd worldcup championships 2010

 |Poland||0:20||2: 18||4:16||20: 0||2||4th|

 The framework competitions in mixed, alternating and classic doubles were given the status of demonstration competitions, as they did 4 years earlier, but are also considered unofficial world championships.
-In alternating doubles, as in table tennis, the partners have to take the ring alternately and throw it back; in classic doubles, the order is free as in tennis.
+In alternating doubles, as in table tennis, the partners must alternately accept and throw back the ring; in classic doubles, the order is free as in tennis.

 The World Tenniquoits Federation awarded up to 5 further wild cards per competition in addition to the participants of the national teams .
 For example, young German talents and South African delegation members received international match practice.
 The hosts won 4 of the 5 titles.

-The disciplines mixed and alternating doubles received the status of official World Championship competitions at the General Meeting of the World Tenniquoits Federation on August 5th in Koblenz from the next Ring Tennis World Championships in 2014.
+At the General Meeting of the World Tenniquoits Federation on August 5th in Koblenz, the disciplines mixed and alternating doubles received the status of official World Championship competitions from the next Ring Tennis World Championships in 2014.

-In alternating doubles, Maximilian Speicher and Dominic Schubardt were able to repeat their surprise success at the last World Championships, while Lenize Potgieter won one of their 3 gold medals together with her mother Heleen .
+In alternating doubles, Maximilian Speicher and Dominic Schubardt were able to repeat their surprise success at the last World Championships, while Lenize Potgieter and her mother Heleen won one of their 3 gold medals.
 It is also worth mentioning the third place of the Indian doubles Rao / Govindarajan , who won the first Indian medal in an individual competition.

 Many players use the framework competition in classic doubles for a break from competition before the team competition, as this form of doubles is of little importance in international ring tennis.
 Thus there were good chances for wild card players to advance to higher regions of the final rankings.
-Among others at the start were the reigning German champions in men’s doubles Andre Katzberg and Tim Flender , who, however, lost out to the national team doubles Hufnagel / Speicher in the final.
+Among other things, the reigning German champions in men’s doubles Andre Katzberg and Tim Flender were at the start, but they lost out to the national team doubles Hufnagel / Speicher in the final.